Fat Blockers vs Carb Blockers – Do They Actually Work?

-It turns out that SOME fat is actually harmful (refined and processed oils), probably because it potentiates low grade inflammation.
+It turns out that SOME fat is actually harmful (3) (refined and processed oils), probably because it potentiates low-grade inflammation.

 The same is true with carbs.

-Some carbohydrates, like rapidly absorbed sugars in energy drinks and sodas, are probably harmful because they are powerful stimulators of a hormone known as insulin.
+Some carbohydrates, like rapidly absorbed sugars in energy drinks and sodas, are probably harmful because they are powerful stimulators of a hormone known as insulin (4).

 So how do fat blockers and carb blockers fit in here?

-If you subscribe to the theories above then if you can reduce the amount of carbs or fats that you absorb then you will eventually lose weight.
+If you subscribe to the theories above then if you can reduce the number of carbs or fats that you absorb then you will eventually lose weight.

 Is that really true?

-It is true that some studies show that these supplements and medications may be effective, but it doesn't meant that you should use them or that there aren't better options available to you.
+It is true that some studies show that these supplements and medications may be effective, but it doesn't mean that you should use them or that there aren't better options available to you.